ProxyImputation/ProxyImputation/README.md

 Please note that the error types are not disjoint.
 If an error is encountered the run is aborted.
 This means that additional errors might occur in the same run that are not counted.
 The error type with lower priority is checked first (i.e., Failed to find table in answer).

+When we repeated the experiment (first with 100 runs and then with 1000 runs) the LLM was not able to produce any valid results at all.

 We also collected a random sample of 100 records from CM_01 and repeated the process.
 We computed 1000 runs of which none resulted in a valid result:

 | Error type                                  | #Runs | priority |